Chisel-blocks/halfband_interpolator/README.md

 Some notes:
 ===========

 1) init_submodules does does the required git tricks to get the scala code from remote repositiries.
 They are published locally to get them visible for other porjects.
 I think this is the preferable way of doing it, if youre not using Maven repositories.

 2) configure creates the Makefile

 3) make does the comilation.
 Generates also testbenches, if the testbench class is defined.
 Verilogs are generated to verilog directory.

 4) build.sbt defines the dependencies to other Scala projects.
 Use that to remove/add dependencies to your project.
 The projects you define should be either in Maven repository or published locally.

 To build everything (assuming you have access to all the preferences and have sbt installed properly):
-./init_submodules.sh
+''''./init_submodules.sh
 ./configure
-make all
+make all'''

 ### Below are the original instructions of the project template.
 I'm not currently using that approach.